Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 This project is a proof of concept for working with Apple's chunklist files.
 The verification tool 'verify.py' can be used in conjunction with the efi keys to verify official chunklist files.
 It can also be used with the custom pubkey.bin file created with 'generate_keys.py' to verify custom chunklist files.
 The creation tool 'create.py' is purely a proof of concept to show the creation process for the chunklist files.
 Although the creation tool has the ability to produce chunklist files, it utilizes the custom private key created with the key generation tool 'generate_keys.py', meaning they will not pass as official Apple chunklist files.
 The only way to create an official Apple chunklist file would be to use an offical Apple private key.

-When verifying chunklists, 'verify.py' utilizes Apples raw RSA 2048 key format.
+When verifying chunklists, 'verify.py' utilizes Apple's raw RSA 2048 key format.
 For official files, this has typically been efi_keys/01.bin.
 For custom files, it would be the custom_keys/pubkey.bin key produced by 'generate_keys.py'.

 __EFI Keys:__